smg-bg/tic-tac-toe/README.md

 # Tic-tac-toe Project

-Tic-Tac-Toe written in C# as console application and only procedural programming
+Tic-Tac-Toe written in C# as console application and only procedural programming concepts.